Departments and Executive Staff

 - Michael Carlin, Deputy General Manager and Chief Operating Officer

-- Juliet Ellis, Assistant General Manager, External Affairs
+- Juliet Ellis, Chief Strategy Officer/Assistant General Manager for External Affairs.

 - Barbara Hale, Assistant General Manager, Power Enterprise

-- Tommy Moala, Assistant General Manager, Wastewater Enterprise
+- Brian Henderson, Interim Assistant General Manager, Wastewater Enterprise

 - Steven Ritchie, Assistant General Manager, Water Enterprise

-- Todd Rydstrom, Assistant General Manager, Business Services and Chief Financial Officer
+- Eric Sandler, Chief Financial Officer / Assistant General Manager, Business Services

 Harlan L. Kelly, Jr. is General Manager of the San Francisco Public Utilities Commission (SFPUC).
 He previously served as SFPUC’s Assistant General Manager, Infrastructure, and was responsible for implementing over $10 billion in capital programs for water, sewer and power, including the $4.6 billion Water System Improvement Program, the $6.9 billion Sewer System Improvement Program, and the $191 million SFPUC Headquarters and Administration Building at 525 Golden Gate Avenue.